 Governor Palin Signs Marine Parks Bill at UAS

-Governor Sarah Palin signed a Juneau legislative delegation bill to expand the Marine Park System to include 14 islands near Juneau on June 4.
+Governor Sarah Palin today signed a bill from the Juneau legislative delegation to expand the Marine Park System to include 14 islands near Juneau.
 The backdrop included a few of those islands as Palin signed the bill at a waterside classroom at the University of Alaska Southeast.
 “Alaska’s 32 marine parks are unique in that they specifically prohibit the Department of Natural Resources from limiting hunting, fishing & trapping.
 The land was selected by the state with the intent for recreational use, which this bill will ensure,” said Palin.

 UAS Chancellor John Pugh took the opportunity to thank the governor and legislature for the appropriation.
 “This is a real move forward from both a sciences and safety standard,” he said.